jacksondk/pelicanwww/content/0032-web-worker-and-fractals.md

 Date: 2012-02-26
 Tags: math, html5, programming

-# Web Workers

 A Web Worker makes it possible to run Javascript code without blocking the user interface.
+That is, computations can be made in the background without locking the user interface.

 A Web Worker is created as follows

 <pre>
 // Main script